ishandvd/Part-II-Notes/Hoare Logic and Model Checking/Definitions.md

 The part of the heap owned by a given state predicate.

 ##### Framing
 Using the separating conjunction to express separation (similar to the rule of constancy).

+This is the core behind the concept of modularity in separation logic; it allows us to prove something about a program C whilst having a larger context.

 ##### Free Variables vs Mod